A Quest to Find the Quickest Solution to Frizzy Hair – As Seen in Willow and Sage Magazine!

 What Gives?

 While summer hair is, unfortunately, nothing to brag about for many of us.
-There are luckily a few things that can help.
-For example, washing your hair less can actually help your natural hair oils to do their job.
+Luckily, there are a few things that can help.

-But, sometimes washing your hair less often, using a dry shampoo, detangler, and great conditioner is not enough!
+But sometimes, washing your hair less often and using a dry shampoo, detangler, and great conditioner is not enough!

 Related: Aloe Vera Hair Mask

-Utilize aloe vera gels’ ability to form a protective layer around the hair to prevent moisture loss.
-Along with its’ power to smooth hair and keep the frizz down.
-If you’re washing your hair every other day, refresh it by lightly wetting with a spray bottle and applying more anti-frizz spray.
+Utilize aloe vera gel’s ability to form a protective layer around the hair to prevent moisture loss, along with its power to smooth hair and keep the frizz down.

 In a small dish dissolve two tablespoons of sugar into a half cup of warm water.
 Stir well to quickly dissolve sugar, then allow to cool.
 Speed up the process by placing the sugar water in the fridge for three minutes.

-Next, once cooled add a third cup of aloe vera gel and half a teaspoon of apricot oil.
+Next, once cooled, add a third cup of aloe vera gel and half a teaspoon of apricot oil.
 Stir well to combine.
-While stirring add five drops each of lavender and rosemary essential oil.
+While stirring, add five drops each of lavender and rosemary essential oils.

-Using a funnel pour mixture into an eight-ounce spray bottle (like this one).
+Using a funnel, pour the mixture into an eight-ounce spray bottle (like this one).
 Remove the funnel and place the nozzle on the bottle for use.

 Prefer a Printable Anti-Frizz Spray Recipe?